survivejs/site/pages/blog/73-styletron-interview.md

 // Inject new styles into the page const newClassName = injectStyle(styletron, {
-  color: 'blue',
+  color: "blue",
-  fontSize: '24px'
+  fontSize: "24px",
 });
 ```

-## How does *Styletron* differ from other solutions?
+## How does _Styletron_ differ from other solutions?

 The traditional CSS-in-JS method involves a straightforward 1:1 conversion of style objects into corresponding scoped CSS classes.
 Instead, Styletron takes advantage of a novel approach to generating CSS from JavaScript styles.